 - iDRAC web interface

 - RACADM

 - WSMan

 - SCP (System Configuration Profile)

 - Redfish

 - Using F2 during POST and selecting iDRAC Settings

+- Factory System Erase

-NOTE: To enable Lockdown mode, you must have iDRAC Enterprise or Datacenter license and Control and Configure system privileges.
+- NOTE: To enable Lockdown mode, you must have iDRAC Enterprise or Datacenter license and Control and Configure system privileges.

-Following are a few of the tasks that can be performed even if the system is in Lockdown mode:

-- Power cap setting

-- System power operations (power on/off, reset)

-- Power priority

-- Identify operations (Chassis or PERC)

-- Part replacement

-- Running diagnostics

-- Modular operations (FlexAddress or Remote-Assigned Address)

-- Group Manager passcode

 - NOTE: You may be able to access vMedia while system is in Lockdown mode but configuring remote file share is not enabled.

+- (i) NOTE: The interfaces like OMSA, SysCfg, and USC can only check the settings but cannot modify the configurations.